OpenFogStack/FReD/README.md

 #### Certificates

 Before deploying `etcd` and `fred` software, certificates have to be created to secure the connection between all components and authenticate the individual services.
-The `./nase/tls` folder includes a number of existing certificates and tooling to create new certificates.
+We provide tooling to create new certificates.
 More information about authentication and authorization with certificates can be found further down in this introduction.
 This guide is adapted from [scriptcrunch.com](https://scriptcrunch.com/create-ca-tls-ssl-certificates-keys/).